dreieinhalb/canteenie/README.md

 # canteenie

-A small python script that prints today's canteen/mensa on console using openmensa API.
+A small python script that prints today's canteen/mensa menu on console using openmensa API.

 ## Requirements